 THAT FIRST LEG INJURY HEALED UP and eventually my parents put me in the race program.
 The early days of my racing career were largely influenced by my peers, and the world class coaches that a world class resort attracts .

----- Oooo oooo ooooo ooooo Oooo oooo ooooo ooooo Oooo oooo ooooo ooooo---
+---- ---

+Throughout my childhood, I ESTABLISHED A HIGH STANDARD OF EXCELLENCE. (and Matt can attest to this!)

+The dryland training sessions during that phase of my life were harder than almost any I’d ever have to power through again.

+My parents, my teachers, the program directors TREATED US LIKE WORLD CLASS ATHLETES, and EXPECTED US TO PUT FORTH A WORLD CLASS EFFORT.

+The rest of my careeer was just applying these habits.

-AS A TEENAGER, I WAS ALPINE SKI RACING… skicross wasn’t even a thing then, let alone an Olympic sport.
+AS A TEENAGER, I WAS IN ALPINE SKI RACING… skicross wasn’t even a thing then, let alone an Olympic sport.

 -worked hard enough to be consistently at the top of my age group…